nofarezra/CupcakeInvaders/README.md

 Game Instructions:
 ============

-As the game begins, 5 cupcakes will appear on the screen and will start moving slowly at your direction.
+As the game begins, 5 cupcakes will appear on the screen and will start moving at your direction.

 Your baker must shoot all cupcakes before they reach her.